-Support is paid in the form of non-repayable grants and is limited to a maximum of EUR 2 million per project.
+Support is paid in the form of non-repayable grants and is limited to a maximum of EUR 200.000 per project.

-The funding rate varies depending on the type of partner and the research category:
+The funding rate varies depending on the type of partner:

-- The funding rate for enterprises is based on the research category and company size - The funding rate for research institutions and other institutions is based on the research category only, provided that the contribution involves a noncommercial activity. - If the contribution to the project of a research institution or other institution involves a commercial activity the funding rates are the same as those for enterprises. - It has to be stated in the application if additional funding is granted by any other funding institution.
-If multiple funding is gained the cumulative funding must not exceed the European funding limit-funding from different funding authorities may not override the cumulative funding hight of the legal European legal funding aid limits (see GBER).
+- The funding rate for enterprises is based on the company size - The funding rate for research institutions and other institutions is shown in table 1, provided that the contribution involves a non-commercial activity. - If the contribution to the project of a research institution or other institution involves a commercial activity the funding rates are the same as those for enterprises. - It has to be stated in the application if additional funding is granted by any other funding institution.
+If multiple funding funding from different funding authorities is gained the cumulative funding must not exceed the European legal funding aid limits (see GBER: Regulation (EU) No. 651/2014, OJ L 187/48, extended by the Regulation (EU) 2020/972 from 2nd July 2020).